Forget about leprechauns: Engineers are catching rainbows

 Before joining the UB faculty, Gan helped pioneer a way to slow light without cryogenic gases.
 He and other researchers at Lehigh University made nano-scale-sized grooves in metallic surfaces at different depths, a process that altered the optical properties of the metal.
 While the grooves worked, they had limitations.
 For example, the energy of the incident light cannot be transferred onto the metal surface efficiently, which hampered its use for practical applications, Gan says.

 The hyperbolic metamaterial waveguide solves that problem because it is a large area of patterned film that can collect the incident light efficiently.
 It is referred to as an artificial medium with subwavelength features whose frequency surface is hyperboloid, which allows it to capture a wide range of wavelengths in different frequencies, including visible, near-infrared, mid-infrared, terahertz and microwaves.

 It could lead to advancements in an array of fields.

 For example, in electronics there is a phenomenon known as crosstalk, in which a signal transmitted on one circuit or channel creates an undesired effect in another circuit or channel.
 The on-chip absorber could potentially prevent this.

-The on-chip absorber may also be applied to solar panels and other energy-harvesting devices.
-It could be especially useful in mid-infrared spectral regions as thermal absorber for devices that recycle heat after sundown, Gan said.
+The on-chip absorber also may be applied to solar panels and other energy-harvesting devices.
+It could be especially useful in mid-infrared spectral regions as thermal absorber for devices that recycle heat after sundown, Gan says.